 VISITING ANTELOPE CANYON

-Both Lower and Upper Antelope Canyon are located on Navajo land in Page Arizona.
+Both Lower and Upper Antelope Canyon are located on Navajo land in Page Arizona about 10 miles from both Horseshoe Bend and Lake Powell.
 It’s a remote area located in the middle of red rock and flat land, though the town of Page itself has plenty of restaurants, hotels and grocery stores if you’re planning on spending the night in the area.
 But don’t expect shopping malls or anything frivolous; most hotels are very basic, their goal to provide you a base for exploring this unique area, and restaurants are far from 5 star.
 I actually visited the local Safeway for my lunch and dinner because I just wanted a plain salad!

 How to Get to Antelope Canyon?